 People eat this stuff up.
 There’s nothing better than a good story.
 Period.
-That’s why I wrote an e-book on it, why Netflix is so popular, and why I’m writing this post.
-I want to re-introduce the concept of story to you.
+And that’s why I want to re-introduce the concept of story to you.

 Story has been used in politics, religion, culture, and media to shape nations, change lives, inspire courage, make war, reveal the divine, and oh yeah- to entertain.